marcusvno/codefellows-ops-notes/102-ops/class-05-reading-notes.md

     - `mv` is also used to rename files.
 To do so you indicate the file and what it will be renamed to.
 It is possible to note that you can move and rename a file in the same command.
        -  Syntax: `mv <file_name> <new_file_name>`
        -  Rename example: `mv example.txt old_example.txt`
-          - Note the use of file extensions.
-This is important for the `mv` to know that this is a rename operation.
-However, you do not have to use the same file extension.
-Example: `mv example.txt example.md`
+          - Without the use of a `/` Linux will assume that you are renaming a file.
        - Rename & move example: `mv example.txt ~/Documents/old_example.txt`
 3. **What are relative and absolute paths?
 What is special about starting with a ~ (tilde) or a ‘/’ character in the path?**
    - A *relative path* depends on what your working directory is and is relative to that position.
 An *absolute path* is the fixed location of a file or directory and can be used regardless of where in the file system you are located.
 A good analogy is determining the location of something based on where you -- for instance, whether you turn left on street depends on the direction you, the driver, is coming from -- versus it's coordinates on a map, which never change regardless of where you are coming from.